hwkd/fun-with-python/README.md

-# Python Practice
+# Fun with Python

-A set of trivial to moderately difficult problems solved with Python for fun and learning.
+A set of trivial programs I wrote in Python for fun and learning.
+I will keep adding more programs as I write them and they will gradually become more complex.

 ### [gameoflife](./gameoflife/)